Manarth-Bhavsar/AI-Agent-Browser-Automation/README.md

 ---

 ## 🎯 Future Improvements
-- Full Extract API (Level 2)
+- An Extract API to Extract useful information from the page
 - Config-driven selectors per site
-- Native Chrome control (Level 2+)
+- Native Chrome control
 ---

 ## 🧑‍💻 Author
-Built by Manarth Bhavsar for CrustData Build Challenge (Lvl 1)
+Built by Manarth Bhavsar